vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 God could have destroyed him on the spot, and saved Himself a lot of future suffering, but such an act would only raise further questions in the minds of the loyal angels.
 They would start wondering: "Was Lucifer was right all long?"
 Sin was a new intruder, and as such, it needed time to manifest its fruits more fully.

 As Lucifer was free to turn his back on his Maker, so were Adam and Eve.
 As in the marriage covenant between husband and wife, God wants a willing, loving relationship with His creation, not a coercive one.
 The enemy is fine with coercion, because his government is built on selfish ambition, not self-sacrificing love.
 If he can gain subjects through force, he will do it, because the end result is the enlargement of his kingdom, no matter the means.
 God's government, on the other hand, is built on love, which requires the freedom to walk away.
 Love will prove, in the end, to be the only foundation that can establish an everlasting kingdom, one secure from all future rebellion.
+On the cross, Christ opened the way to gather all, those in heaven (loyal angels) and on earth (redeemed humanity), into one united family.

+> That in the dispensation of the fullness of times he might *gather together in one all things in Christ*, both which are in heaven, and which are on earth; even in him.
+{% ct 'Ephesians 1:10' %}

 As Lucifer was cast out of heaven for his rebellion, so Adam and Eve were cast out of Eden for theirs.
 Both parties had disrupted God's state of *sabbatismos*.
 The perfect place of rest that God had created for them to enjoy could no longer be their home, for they had refused to rest.[^5]

 Have you been refusing to rest in God?
-If so, now is the time to lay down the weapon of pride, to wave the white flag of surrender, and to enter into God's blessed *sabbatismos*.
+If so, now is the time to lay down the weapon of pride, to wave the white flag of surrender, and to enter into God's blessed *sabbatismos* through Christ.
 He is waiting with open arms.

+> For it pleased the Father that in him should all fullness dwell; and, *having made peace through the blood of his cross, by him to reconcile all things unto himself*; by him, I say, whether they be things in earth, or things in heaven.
+And you, that were sometime *alienated and enemies in your mind by wicked works*, yet now hath he *reconciled in the body of his flesh through death, to present you holy and unblameable and unreproveable in his sight*.
+{% ct 'Colossians 1:19-23' %}

+> And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby: and *came and preached peace to you which were afar off, and to them that were nigh*.
+For through him we both have access by one Spirit unto the Father.
+{% ct 'Ephesians 2:16-18' %}

-[^5]: The earthly Canaan was able to enjoy her sabbaths once the Canaanites, and later, the Israelites, who had polluted it with their evil ways, were driven out of it.
-Under the New Testament dispensation, what was once local is now global.
-The entire earth is now groaning because of the evil practiced upon it {% rf 'Romans 8:22' %}.
-Soon, the time of probation will end, and the earth will be made desolate *globally* during the millennium because its inhabitants refused [to enter God’s Sabbath rest](/posts/prophecy/mark.md) {% rf 'Jeremiah 4:23-27' %}.
+[^5]: The land of Canaan was groaning, unable to enjoy its sabbaths (rest from evil), under the Canaanites, and later, the Israelites, who had polluted it with their evil ways.
+What was once local in the Old Testament is now global under the New Testament.
+The entire earth is now groaning, unable enjoy its rest, because of the evil practiced upon it {% rf 'Romans 8:22' %}.
+Soon, the time of probation will end, and the earth will be made desolate *globally*, because of its inhabitants' refusal [to enter God’s Sabbath rest](/posts/prophecy/mark.md) {% rf 'Jeremiah 4:23-27' %}.
+After 6000 years of sin, the earth will finally be able to rest [for a millennium](/posts/prophecy/millennium.md).